grimme-lab/xtb_docs/source/md.rst

  > xtb coord --input xcontrol --omd

+The program will start with performing a geometry optimization, the optimized structure used to start the dynamic can be found and inspected in ``xtbopt.coord``.

 In the file ``xtb.trj`` we can find our trajectory.
 We can analyze the structures now by displaying them in a molecular graphics editor (e.g., `MOLDEN`_, `VMD`_ etc. ) or a trajectory analyzer (e.g. `TRAVIS`_).

 .. _MOLDEN: http://cheminf.cmbi.ru.nl/molden/